seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 ## Final Steps

-If you haven't already, establish the [username](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git?platform=mac) and email address git should associate with your commits
+Whichever option you chose, if you haven't already, establish the [username](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git?platform=mac) and email address git should associate with your commits.

 You can set these per repository, or set them globall on your system for all repositories and override them as needed.
-Here's the commands to set globally
+Here's the commands to set globally for your environment.

 ```bash
 git config --global user.name "Your Name"